Our community is filled with talented singers, musicians, dancers, and actors. Our 2023 show featured:

-As Peggy brain stormed ideas with Cary Sullivan and Edith McKay, her thought started becoming a reality.
-Edith began working on a script, and Cary began recruiting talent and selling tickets.
+As Peggy brain stormed ideas with Cary Sullivan and Edith McKay, her idea became a reality.
+Edith began working on a script, and Cary began recruiting talent.

 On a wing and a prayer, they finished the first year.
-It went off without a hitch.
 Locals, along with people from other communities sent cards, flowers, and gifts to the cast members.
 There were even gold stars placed on the dressing room doors back stage.

 Over the years the show has grown from two shows to nine.
-Money was donated to the American Cancer Society for the first twenty and then to the Multi-County Cancer Support Network.
-Now, show proceeds go the Fabulous Fifties Foundation, a 501c3 that allows funds to serve families in Lincoln County.
+Money was donated to the American Cancer Society for the first twenty years, then to the Multi-County Cancer Support Network.
+Now, show proceeds go to the Fabulous Fifties Foundation, a 501c3 formed to serve families in Lincoln County.

 The show is highly anticipated by the community and surrounding areas.
-Each November and December calls start coming in with inquiries about ticket sales.
+As early as November calls come in with inquiries about ticket sales.
 Countless hours of practice, preparation and laughter make this show a joy for those on and off the stage.

-Remembering a quote from Helen Keller, "Alone we can do so little, but together we can do so much."
+As Helen Keller stated, "Alone we can do so little, but together we can do so much."